List of TVXQ concert tours: 20&2 Asia Tour

 The 20&2 Asia Tour, also known as the twentieth anniversary tour, was the seventh concert tour (eighteenth overall) by South Korean pop duo TVXQ.
 Consisting of seven shows across Asia, the tour commenced on December 30, 2023 in Seoul, South Korea, and concluded on April 20, 2024 in Jakarta, Indonesia.
 Announced prior to the release of their ninth studio album 20&2, the tour celebrated the duo's twentieth debut anniversary in the Korean music industry.

 On November 14, 2023, TVXQ announced through social media that they would hold their 20th anniversary comeback concert at the Inspire Arena in Incheon, Seoul, titled the 20&2 Concert.
 TVXQ were the second artist to perform at the new venue, which was specifically designed for live events.
-On January 10, 2024, TVXQ announced that they would expand the concert across Asia, with stops in Hong Kong, Bangkok, Thailand and Taipei, Taiwan.
-On February 5, 2024, they added two more dates for Macau and Jakarta, Indonesia.
+On January 10, 2024, TVXQ announced that they would expand the concert across Asia, with stops in Hong Kong, China, Bangkok, Thailand and Taipei, Taiwan.
+On February 5, 2024, they added two more dates for Macau, China and Jakarta, Indonesia.